Lubań Śląski railway station: Post World War II

 After World War II, the area was placed under Polish administration.
 As a result, Polish State Railways took over the ownership of the station and all lines.
 The station was renamed to Lubań.
 The word Śląski (Polish for Silesian) was added for designation.

 In 1946, the one of the lines of track on the Silesian Mountain Railway was dismantled by the Red Army under 'war reparations'.
 This made the line a single track.
 Overhead wires were also dismantled.

 Despite the lack of connection to an electrified railway, during the 1970s electric locomotives were still being maintained at the depot.
 Re-electrification of the Wrocław Świebodzki–Zgorzelec railway to Jelenia Góra was completed on 13 December 1986.
 The line to Görlitz/Zgorzelec wasn't electrified, and instead was downgraded to a branch line.

 In 1991 passenger train services on the Lubań–Leśna railway were withdrawn.
 As a result, the line is now only used by freight trains.
 In 2000 the train maintenance depots were abandoned as the owner company ZNTK Lubań filed for bankruptcy.
 In the following years tracks of the depot were dismantled.

 Between 2002 and 2008 services to Görlitz/Zgorzelec were suspended.
 All trains terminated at Lubań Śląski.

+In July 2026 it was announced that the station will undergo a full modernisation which will include the renovation of the station building.
+The project is set to be completed in the first half of 2028.